felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.24.1-b.2 =

-(2018/03/01) Added a new filter to (optionally) define media as the main entity for the webpage.
+(2018/03/01) Refactored transient cache index values to include WP query variables for extra uniqueness.
+Added a new filter to (optionally) define media as the main entity for the webpage.

 = 1.24.0 =